ymattw/joyus/_posts/2016-05-26-find-large-files-in-gitlab.md

 I maintain a GitLab server for developers in our department, when reviewing repositories stats in "Admin area", I see some of them are really large.
-I guess some junior people committed large binaries into it, so how do I tell what are them?
+I guess some junior people committed large binaries into it, so how do I tell where are they?

-After read the git manually I found it's very easy with `git ls-tree` command.
+After read the git manual I found it's very easy to get with `git ls-tree` command.
 The two important options are:

     -r
         Recurse into sub-trees.